Friday 7/14 – Arrival into Frankfurt – The Beginning………………

 From Russia with Love

 Where to even begin…….
 Admittedly I was a little nervous for whatever reason at the thought of taking the train to Russia with all our gear I had this make believe story in my head that it would be super sketchy and all our stuff would be stolen.
-Well, of course everything I thought was totally wrong the train was awesome the ride was easy and our awesome hosts Andrey and Vadim were there to meet us right when we got off the train.
+Well, of course everything I thought was totally wrong the train was nice the ride was easy and our very accommodating hosts Andrey and Vadim were there to meet us right when we got off the train.
 Politics aside Russia from a band tour perspective was awesome.

 Wednesday 7/19 Show 5 MOD – Saint Petersburg, Russia